-Exclusive: EPA grants refiners biofuel credits to remedy Obama-era waiver denials
+Exclusive: U.S. EPA grants refiners biofuel credits to remedy Obama-era waiver denials

 Caught between two key constituencies, Trump has been attempting to find ways to cut regulatory costs for merchant refiners like PBF Energy and Valero Energy Corp without angering farmers in the nation’s heartland, but has struggled to find solutions acceptable to both sides.

-Reporting by Jarrett Renshaw and Chris Prentice; editing by Richard Valdmanis and Cynthia Osterman
+Reporting by Jarrett Renshaw and Chris Prentice; editing by Richard Valdmanis, Cynthia Osterman and Bernadette Baum